Vernacular Branding

 Reading Identity through Design and Visibility

-From the Street to the Studio:
+From the Street to the Studio

 Vernacular Branding has been recognized by leading academic institutions, administrative bodies, and the national press as a vital archive of India’s visual culture.